 Recently, the island’s artists have begun venturing farther afield.
 Across the Penang Strait in the considerably less-visited town of Butterworth, murals are springing up.
 And on the other side of the island, the sleepy town of Balik Pulau (Malay for ‘the back of the island’), once known for its durian and nutmeg, has seen art come to its battered walls.
 Russian artist Julia Volchkova has unveiled a series of large murals depicting the people of Penang, from silat martial arts master Johari Omar to Hakka dancer Pang Yi Chuen.
 Penang has become a living museum of creativity, set among the rich ochre of terracotta rooftops and dishes of nasi kanda.

 And that’s the conundrum.
 Penang may be a museum, but there are no temperature controls.
 The hot, wet island doesn’t provide ideal conditions for the preservation of the art work that’s given the town a whole new identity.
 The inked walls of the island fade over time, washing off a little more with every monsoon season.
 After all, street art is intended to be ephemeral – here today, eroded away over time.

 But that doesn’t always have to be the case.
-When Little Children on Bicycle was vandalised last year, Zacharevic asked Powell to retouch the piece – not redo it, but just bring it back to life.
+When Little Children on Bicycle was vandalised in 2015, Zacharevic asked Powell to retouch the piece – not redo it, but just bring it back to life.
 And at the end of 2016, Zacharevic retouched some of his other favourite pieces that had started to fade (he had to work by night as the murals were too popular to go near during the day).
 Street art, that short-lived medium, has become permanently inked into the life of Penang, a museum in spite of itself, living through its walls.